niyathi-108/smart-reading-assistant/README.md

 Uses Chrome’s storage.local API for saving preferences and the Web Speech API (speechSynthesis) for text‑to‑speech.

+Integrates with the Groq API for advanced text processing.

 Requires an API key (not included in this repository).